classilla/overbitenx/README.md

 The inline view feature of OverbiteFF is not yet implemented in OverbiteNX.

+CAPS support (for features such as path breadcrumbs, etc.) is not yet implemented in OverbiteNX.

 If you have an idea how to fix or improve these issues, please file a pull request or issue.